|View Change History|

 You need to complete the 'Application for Registration' form AL1 and 'Site Detail' form AL1A.
 You may also need to complete other forms depending on the status of your business.
 The different forms are listed in Notice AGL 1 - Aggregates Levy.

-You have the option of registering by telephone or via the Internet.
 You can get further information and copies of the forms from:

 HM Revenue & Customs